 Tel.: +41 81 414 23 91

-Dr Sophie Verrier is a Principal Investigator in the Musculoskeletal Regeneration Program at the AO Research Institute Davos (ARI).
+Dr Sophie Verrier is a Principal Scientist in the Regenerative Orthopaedics Program at the AO Research Institute Davos (ARI).
 Her research focus relates to bone regeneration and healing, with particular emphasis on vascularization.

 After studying biology and Environmental Toxicology at the University of Bordeaux 1 (France), she obtained her master's degree in Bone Biology and Biomaterials at the University of Bordeaux 2 (magna cum laude).
 For her work on cell-biomaterial interactions, she was awarded a three-year on-merit scholarship to do her PhD on Bone Tissue Engineering and Biomaterials at the University of Paris 7 and Bordeaux 2.
 During this time, she took the opportunity to complete a one-year internship at Merck Biomaterials (Darmstadt, Germany) where she benefited from wide-ranging experience of research in the Industry and also had the chance to learn German.

 After her PhD (summa cum laude), she joined University College London as post-doctoral fellow where she learned about osteoclastic cell biology.
 Enriched from this experience in fundamental research, Dr Sophie Verrier decided to go back to applied research.
 She joined Imperial College London as Research Associate where she worked at the interface of the Tissue Engineering Centre and the Biomaterial Department focusing on the cell/material interactions topic.
 During this time, she also had the chance to become more familiar with the potential of Raman spectroscopy in the field of tissue engineering.